-For high ratio financing (up to 90%), both Canada Guaranty & Genworth have a minimum 10% down payment requirement.
+For high ratio financing (up to 90%), both Canada Guaranty & Sagen have a minimum 10% down payment requirement.
 At least 5% must be from your own resources, the other 5% can be from a family gift from an immediate family member.
 Mortgage insurance premiums will apply.

 Credit: As above, however they want you to each have a minimum of 2 major trade lines for a minimum of 2 years.
 A minimum credit score of 650 is recommended.

 Of the 2 insurers, Canada Guaranty may offer a little more flexibility in their underwriting.
-Genworth has previously indicated that their program is really for businesses that have a high “cash” component like hairdressers or car mechanics.
+Sagen has previously indicated that their program is really for businesses that have a high “cash” component like hairdressers or car mechanics.